andrew/ultimate-awesome/README.md

 - [awesome-web-scraping](https://github.com/lukas-bear/awesome-web-scraping) - Best scraping tools collection in town.
 Find everything you need for scraping, crawling, and processing data from the web.
 - [awesome-openai](https://github.com/lunastev/awesome-openai) - OpenAI Awesome Project.
 - [awesome-privacy-wins](https://github.com/lzmartinico/awesome-privacy-wins) - :sunglasses: Awesome list of stories where cybersecurity and privacy have helped make the world a better place.
-- [awesome-markdown-mac](https://github.com/macmdviewer/awesome-markdown-mac) - A curated list of Markdown tools, editors, and resources for macOS.
 - [my-awesome-resources](https://github.com/maku85/my-awesome-resources) - My personal curated list of awesome online resources.
 - [awesome-robofriends](https://github.com/Makwe-O/awesome-robofriends) - Simple react application that displays a couple of robofriends with search functionality.
 - [my-awesome-list](https://github.com/mamyn0va/my-awesome-list) - List of awesome tools I use for dev or other.